assaf/zombie/doc/API.md

 Returns this so you can chain multiple methods.

+### browser.focused : element

+Returns the element in focus.

 ## State Management

 The browser maintains state as you navigate from one page to another.
 Zombie.js